AnaCenit/cenit-docs/docs/data/file_types.md

 ![data file type new](https://user-images.githubusercontent.com/54523080/149071736-316f3695-073c-4d31-9d1c-194d89099e3a.png)

 Note that creating a File Type is similar to create a Document Type.
-However on this case defining the schema is not mandatory considering sometimes we need to say the data is a png image and we don't need to worry about is structure.
+However on this case defining the schema is not mandatory considering sometimes we need to say the data is a png image and we don't need to worry about its structure.